 Dumbledore smiled in a grandfatherly manner before opening his mouth to continue.
 But he was interrupted again.

 "This is a waste of time," Sherlock growled.
 "You're not here to present.
 You're here to convince.
 So cut the theatrics and do what you really meant to do."

 Dumbledore closed his mouth and regarded Sherlock thoughtfully.
-John looked torn between wanting to apologize for Sherlock, explain his behavior or berate him.
+John looked torn between wanting to apologise for Sherlock, explain his behaviour or berate him.

 Sherlock smirked at the implied challenge and partial confirmation.

 "The question isn't what.
 The question is who.
 Who are you exactly?
 You're the headmaster of a boarding school, and Professor McGonagall is your deputy.
 So far, obvious.
 The school in which you work in uses an old building.
 Medieval castle, probably, definitely made of stone and marble and has a large grass courtyard.
 You haven't just taught my generation.
 You also taught my parents' generation at the very least.
 Both of you wear robes and broad-brim hats regularly and use quills instead of pens, parchment instead of paper.
 But the key item that identifies who and what you are is in your jacket pocket; the instrument through which you are able to, for the lack of better word, perform spells such as 'stupify' and 'obliviate'."

 Dumbledore beamed at Sherlock, while McGonagall openly gaped at him.
 John went from regarding Dumbledore uneasily to giving Sherlock exasperated looks.

 "Your school is specifically designed for training individuals who have the power to perform 'spells'.
 But that's not all.
 You don't just train children and send them back.
 No, your school acts as a gateway, so that a child possessing this power can enter a hidden society entirely made up of people possessing this power.
 Your job is to convince those not born in the society to join it—by offering a place in your school."